virtualansoftware/tutorials/docs/Excel.md

          1. Read Customer id form  last element of JSONArray and sore the CustomerId id=customers[-1].customerId
-         2. Read any element from JSONArray postalCode=customers.find { it.firstname == 'Ado' }.postalCode # Search element by Name "Ado" in the JSON Array and validate the Postal Code firstname=customers.find { it.customerId == 'bunlo9vk5f' }.firstname  # Search element by Name "bunlo9vk5f" in the JSON Array and validate the firstname userEmail=customers.find { it.customerId == 'f2m0v9b73c' }.email # Search element by Name "f2m0v9b73c" in the JSON Array and validate the firstname
+         2. Read any element from JSONArray postalCode=customers.find { it.firstname == 'Ado' }.postalCode # Search element by Name "Ado" in the JSON Array and store the Postal Code firstname=customers.find { it.customerId == 'bunlo9vk5f' }.firstname  # Search element by Name "bunlo9vk5f" in the JSON Array and store the firstname userEmail=customers.find { it.customerId == 'f2m0v9b73c' }.email # Search element by Name "f2m0v9b73c" in the JSON Array and store the firstname

    ```JSON